 Would you like to know the secret of how I landed my job at SAS?
-Since I’m asked this question so frequently, I thought it might be useful to share my tips.
+Since I’m asked this question so frequently, I thought it might be useful to share six tips.

 Are you a people person?
 Or are you an analytical person who enjoys the rush you get while working with logic and numbers?
 Or are you a combination person?
 What do you like to do?
 What are your skills?
 Take the time to understand your likes.
 You really need to know yourself to start positioning your resume in the right manner for a SAS job.
 I suggest taking a personality test.
 Here are a few you could try:

 My tip - If you have time for only one, Myers Briggs is typically considered a reliable indicator of personality type.
 If you come out strongly analytic, then you are a shoe in for many SAS jobs that require analytical skills.
 I tossed in a couple of other tests that are more detailed analytical type tests.

 Have you taken the time to understand industry trends before trying to find a job using SAS?
 Research what areas of industry are hot and what companies are hiring.
 Here are some websites to begin your research:

 Some of the best industries to start a business (source: International Business Times)